yag-im/ports/docs/new-port.md

 and remove original archives.

-**Step 2.2 [optional]**
+**Step 2.2 (optional, when localized media assets are available)**

-Download any available localized media assets (covers, screenshots) into the $DATA_DIR/media directory.
+Download any available localized media assets (such as covers and screenshots) into the $DATA_DIR/media directory.
+The default assets should be accessible from IGDB, so start by checking the game's page to ensure it includes a cover and screenshots.
+If any are missing, add them (to IGDB) and refresh the local SQL DB using scrapers [TODO: ref].

-## Writing a new installer and descriptor
+## Writing a new installer

 **Step 3**

+This step includes writing a new runner and installer.

+Creating a new runner in the `$DATA_DIR/runners` folder; This step is almost never required as most popular runners are already there.

 The app installer and descriptor are contained within the same YAML file:

     /workspaces/ports/ports/games/$IGDB_SLUG/$APP_RELEASE_UUID.yaml

-In order to write a descriptor, search for all available references in the third-party catalogs (MobyGames, QuestZone etc).
+In order to fill in app descriptor details, search for all available references in the third-party catalogs (MobyGames, QuestZone etc).
 Update appropriate fields in the file above with the discovered info.

-In order to write a new installer follow a [Writing installers](installers.md) instruction
+In order to write a new installer follow [Writing installers](installers.md) instruction.

 ## Local install and test

 **Step 4**

 Make sure `SQL DB` and `portsvc` services are up and running locally.
 Update local `SQL DB` instance by invoking `upsertAppRelease` function from `scripts/tmp/requests.http`.
 Alternatively, you can run `curl` directly: